shapelets/khiva/README.md

-# TSA
+# KHIVA

 ## License
 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Installation
 1. Install conan, c++ package manager, preferably through `pip install conan`.
-For more informacion and alternative instalation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
+For more information and alternative instalation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
 2. Run `conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz`
 3. Run `conan install . --build missing -s compiler.libcxx=libstdc++11`, which will bring down dependencies and generate the necessary include files for the `cmake` build.
 4. Create `build` folder and, after moving into the new folder, run `cmake ..`
 5. Run the actual make for your environment.

-### Generating the TSA installers
+### Generating the KHIVA installers
 This project can be packaged to be installed in a Windows, Linux or Mac OS system.
 CPack is used in order to perform this task.
 1. For **Windows** the installer can be generated running the command `cpack -G NSIS` inside the `build` folder.
 You need [NSIS] (http://nsis.sourceforge.net/Download) installed in your system.
 2. For **linux** either a **deb** or a **rpm** package the installer can be generated.
 This could be done running the command `cpack -G DEB` or `cpack -G RPM` respectively inside the `build` folder.